FREQUENTLY ASKED QUESTIONS

 The word “Commencement” refers to the official ceremony that recognizes students’ academic accomplishments with College faculty, administration, trustees, and staff, as well as with students’ friends and family.
 Students who are close to completing their degree requirements are invited to participate in this ceremony.
 However, participation in the ceremony does not mean that the student has graduated, nor will students who participate in Commencement receive their official diploma during the ceremony.

 “Graduation” is the term that refers to the formal completion of a five-step process, to qualify for a degree or certificate, you must be:

 - Matriculated and have completed all course requirements for the degree or certificate program with a minimum GPA of 2.00

 - Satisfied all financial obligations at the time of graduation

-- Earned at least 30 credit hours at the College
+- Earned at least 50% of the degree or certificate at the College

 - Been recommended by the faculty for the degree

 The Registrar’s Office formally certifies each degree once all the criteria listed above are completed.
-After the degrees are certified, the Registrar’s Office will send a postcard to all May 2017 graduates in June, and Summer 2017 graduates in August, December graduates in January and January graduates in February.
+After the degrees are certified, the Registrar’s Office will send a postcard to all May graduates in June, and Summer graduates in August, December graduates in January and January graduates in February.
 The postcards will explain when and where you can pick up your official diploma.

 WHO CAN PARTICIPATE?

 HOW CAN I REGISTER TO PARTICIPATE IN COMMENCEMENT CEREMONIES?

-Students who have reached 40 credits (institutional and transfer) and have a minimum 1.75 GPA will be invited through the online student portal, MyCayuga, to participate in Commencement ceremonies.
-These are the minimum standards to make the application available.
+Students who have reached 30 credits (institutional and transfer) and have a minimum 1.75 GPA will be able to apply for graduation through the online student portal, MyCayuga.

 - Log into MyCayuga